chardebug/SFILS/scripts/README.md

 What I found most difficult was the age and roles being tied together.
 Therefore, I don't feel too successful in the way I arranged things, but it looks prettier than my last attempt.

 # Future Improvements and Wishes
-- Better organization (SQL)
+- Better organization (SQL in general)
-- Prettier app
+- Prettier app (More options, profiles, avatars, etc.)
 - Improve role_id, age_range_label, age_id, etc.
-- Minimize null values
+- Minimize null values/blank entries
-- Polish mistakes in .csv file
+- Polish mistakes in the .csv file.
+A 70+ year old juvenile...?
+Heh.
+Odd.

 # Reflection
 The first time I submitted this, I rushed to get it done.
 I went to bed that night feeling ashamed.
 Wow, I really uploaded that onto GitHub!
 My SQL database was a total mess.
 I decided to take the penalty and go back.
 I had to redo it!
 Therefore, I spent the whole day redoing it.
 Do I feel better?
 Tremendously.
 I have also learned a lot.
 SQL is no joke, at times.
 I had some fits of rage (I get ragebaited easily).
 But, I feel proud that I decided to try again.
 I learned so much!
 I am more proud of the work I've done, and I hope people can see it.
 I am inspired to do more database practice.
 This was quite fun, but I MUST say... maybe I should manage my time better!